Survivor: Holiday Travel Edition

 So we flew into Utah.

-We kissed the ground when we landed and marched straight to the rental counter to reserve a car home.
-Plot twist: so did every single other traumatized passenger.
+When we landed we nearly kissed the ground and then marched straight to the rental counter to reserve a car home.
+So did every single other traumatized passenger.
 Not a car in sight.
 Not even a sad little compact with a donut tire.

-So after all that drama, all that fuel burning, all that duck‑dodging… we had to fly home anyway.
+So after all that drama, all that fuel burning, all that duck‑dodging… we had to fly home.

 And wouldn’t you know it?

 The trip home was smooth as butter.
 No creaking, no groaning, no ducks with a death wish.
-We were in a big plane like flies you across the Atlantic Ocean.
+We were in a big plane, one that flies you across the Atlantic Ocean.

 Comments